ISLE OF THE DEAD

 Under conquest and oppression the people of Greece allowed their legends to degenerate into superstition, the Goddess Aphrodite giving way to the Vorvolaka.
 This nightmare figure was very much alive in the minds of the peasants when Greece fought the victorious war of 1912.

 The title card fades up to a man thoroughly washing his hands in a basin.
-This is General Pherides (Boris Karloff: FRANKENSTEIN, BEDLAM, BLACK SABBATH) He does this as the disgraced Colonel Tolditis confesses to cowardice.
+This is General Pherides (Boris Karloff: FRANKENSTEIN, THE OLD DARK HOUSE, THE GHOUL, THE BRIDE OF FRANKENSTEIN, THE GHOUL, BEDLAM, THE TERROR, BLACK SABBATH, DIE MONSTER DIE).
+He does this as the disgraced Colonel Tolditis confesses to cowardice.
 In his rush to save himself, he abandoned some of his men on the battlefield to certain death.
 As he speaks, other soldiers strip his emblems of rank until his uniform is bare.
 His confession over, The General looks at him meaningfully and pushes a loaded revolver toward the now ex-Colonel.
 The confessor takes the gun, goes outside the tent and kills himself.
-The General smiles grimly at the one final act of nobility from the man.

 An American reporter, Oliver Davis (Marc Cramer: THE CANTERVILLE GHOST), planted with the company, haughtily upbraids the General, comparing his superior civility to what he perceives as Pherides cold brutality.
 He ignorantly makes assumptions about the character of the General for having forced the Colonel to kill himself.
 After making a few cheap and vicious insults toward Pherides, he is brought up short when he learns the tragic human history of the General, nicknamed The Watchdog for his devout protection of his men and people.